Bloeckchengrafik/ftswarm-rs/README.md

 - [x] Send commands to the ftSwarm
 - [x] Receive data from the ftSwarm
 - [x] Recover on errors
+- [x] Emulate the ftSwarm for testing purposes

+The following features are not yet implemented:
+- [ ] Implement joystick support
+- [ ] Implement stepper motor support
+- [ ] Implement I2C Subscriptions

 ## Using ftswarm-rs